Phylloporus arenicola: Description

 The spores are somewhat elliptical to spindle-shaped (tapered on each end), smooth, and have dimensions of 9–12 by 4–5 μm.
 The club-shaped basidia (spore-bearing cells) are four-spored and measure 38–60 by 9–13 μm.
 There are no clamp connections in the hyphae.
 When the cap cuticle is tested with an ammonia solution, it turns a violet, brownish gray color.

-Habitat and distribution
+The spore print is olive brown.

+Similar species

+It resembles P. rhodoxanthus, which has reddish caps.